Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 1.md

 **Q:**
 What's your feeling about "the price of popularity"?
 **K:**
-I should go home at noon after class, but I can’t (T T).
+I should go home at noon after class, but I can't (T T).
 Fans are always following, even on the metro.
 I can do nothing but change my route.
 **R:**
 My school is open to outsiders, many fans come to see me whenever I'm in or after class.